 For the Historic Resources Inventory project of the City of Fremont, California, for instance, I researched the potential historical significance of an Associated Oil Company depot and several banks, including their directors.
 Subsequently I conducted several investigations for architectural historian Woodruff Minor, who was a principal investigator on the Historic Resources Inventory project.
 They included histories of several companies whose activities were clustered in an industrial district of Berkeley, California.
 I also conducted research for Mr. Minor in the writing of his book, The Architecture of Ratcliff (2006).

 On the front end of projects, I work with executive managers, public relations staff, academics, and other professionals to structure and shape their book-length manuscripts, articles, and speeches into narratives that convey arguments and ideas clearly, compellingly, and concisely.
 I also assist authors by researching specialized topics particular to their projects.
 On the back end of projects, I review and edit drafts of manuscripts, articles, and speeches to the end of producing polished texts for delivery to audiences or submission to publishers.

 I have reviewed manuscripts for the University of Illinois Press, Business History Review, and the Journal of Cold War Studies, and have reviewed more than two dozen books in journals and magazines.
-Recently, I served as consulting editor to Calliope magazine for its “Why Oil?” issue (January 2013).
-Currently, I am co-editor of the Consultants’ Corner blog on the History@Work Web site, a “public history commons” sponsored by the National Council on Public History.
+I served as co-editor of the Consultants’ Corner blog on the History@Work Web site, a “public history commons” sponsored by the National Council on Public History.